AleCossioCh/Tool-CiriqueBrowser/README.md

 # Tool-CritiqueBrowser
 Tool-CritiqueBrowser was created on the basic of CriticBrowser.
 CriticBrowser uses a deprecated version of `SpecCore`.
-Tool-CritiqueBrowser uses the new version of `SpecCore2`; It is a graphical tool that allows developers to select a list of software packages and a quality rules-group.
-This resulting on a new list of critiques that broke the selected rules-group.
+Tool-CritiqueBrowser uses the new version of `SpecCore2`; It is a graphical tool that allows developers to select a list of software packages and a quality rules-group, this resulting on a new list of critiques that broke the selected rules-group.

 ## Installation